 - Cleanse the infusion site(s) with antiseptic solution using a circular motion working from the center of the site and moving to the outside.

-- Sites should be clean, dry, and at least 2 inches apart.
+- Sites should be clean, dry, and at least 5 centimetres apart.

 Insert the needle

 - Grasp the skin between two fingers and insert the needle into the subcutaneous tissue.